Hub-Mo-Amotek/E-commerce-webshop/README.md

 > **Mo** : Stay calm and keep working.
 Don't stress.
 > **Vlad** : Search and struggle until you get solution.

+### Postmortem:
+1. We should have started with a smaller goal finish it and then make it grow slowly.
+2. Waste lots of time in image uploading and saving to database.
+3. Need to google more before selecting the front and backend languages, their compatibility in all perspective.
+4. More Tailwind and React Knowledge.
+5. Only one team meber needs to lack motivation to bring all others down.
+So, choose the team correctly.
+6. More time needed
+7. Start with basic layout and design to get more time to implement functionality.
+8. Made wrong estimation.
+9. The tickets are used more better.